Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Introduction

-etwork Science has a wide variety of applications in different fields such as sociology, physics, biology, computer science and economics.
-Networks may contain multiple types of nodes and edges or multiple relations between two nodes.
-A network with more than one node/edge type is called a heterogeneous network.
-On the other hand, a network containing multiple layers of homogeneous relationships between nodes is a multi-layered network.
-There are many examples of heterogeneous networks like the actor social network \cite{nr}, electrical circuit network \cite{Pahwa2014}, the quantum network \cite{doi:10.1126/sciadv.aba4508} etc. Similarly, examples of multi-layered networks are DBLP co-authorship network \cite{Berlingerio2013}, air transportation networks \cite{Cardillo20132}, gene co-expression networks \cite{10.1371/journal.pcbi.1001106}, global terrorist network \cite{5992619}, and international trade network \cite{5992619} etc. However, in the real world networks may be multi-layered with each layer containing heterogeneous nodes and edges.
-For example, the Facebook \cite{LEWIS2008330} network which is heterogeneous due to different nodes like users, posts, pictures, and groups is also multi-layered due to the different relations among these nodes.
-A layer in Facebook can contain interactions between users based on friendship; another layer can contain relationships between users who belong to the same picture; and a third layer can be formed with interactions between users and groups.
-A multi-layered network cannot support heterogeneity in a layer due to the absence of node or edge types.
+\paragraph{Motivational Examples} (Example 1) Let us consider Facebook \cite{LEWIS2008330} network, it contains several types of nodes viz users, posts, pictures, and groups.
+All these entities are involved in many different interactions, e.g., friendship interactions, users tagged in a picture (may or may not be friend), user liked a post/picture, group related activities etc. A layer in Facebook can contain interactions between users based on friendship; another layer can contain relationships between users who belong to the same picture; and a third layer can be formed with interactions between users and groups.
+A multi-layered network cannot support heterogeneity in a layer due to the absence of node or edge types in their definition \cite{BOCCALETTI20141, Bianconi_2017, Bianconi2018, 10.1093/comnet/cnu016}.
 On the other hand, a single heterogeneous network cannot retain all the information present in a multi-layered network.
-The existing heterogeneous networks allow only one type of link between two objects, although the network may require different links.
-If we use these existing data structures for the Facebook network as described, we will loose certain information.
-Similarly, the network of chemical, gene, pathways and diseases (CGPD) network also shows multi-layer as well as heterogeneous characteristics \cite{Yang2022}.
-However, due to the lack of modelling techniques available, in \cite{Yang2022} the authors have used multi-relational graphs.
-A multi-relational graph represents multiple heterogeneous graphs as a collection, and there is no way to express relations between these subgraphs.
-One may note that networks with heterogeneous links between similar or different types of nodes are becoming more and more prominent in the present era.
-These complex networks are results of the new age of internet technology and social platforms.
-The existing data-structure has several limitations as mentioned to handle such complex networks.
-A model to represent the different semantic relationships among different entities in the form of a graph is the need of the hour.
+The existing heterogeneous networks allow only one type of link between two objects.
+If we use existing data structures for the Facebook network, we will lose certain information.